Mengkai-Source/Dynamic-Scheduler-with-Production-Schedule/README.md

 Dynamic-Scheduling-SA
 Prof.Xiaoning Jin, Prof.Kamarthi, PhD student: Anqi He, Mengkai Xu

 This is a preliminary demo of the dynamic scheduler for test implementation.
-There are six files in the folder.
-One sample data file : 'path.mat', and five Matlab functions: 'MainFunction.m', 'CostRate.m', 'sim_anl.m', 'mu_inv.m', 'MapVariables'.
-Per the discussion with PDX and FORCAM, Current format displays two values of order placement threshold (Xo) and maintenance performance threshold (Xm) and displays the corresponding countdown time To (Order placement) and Tm (Maintenance performance).
-In addition, actionable signal indication which can be refered to suggest the actions with respect to order purchase and maintenance performance will be on the dashboard as well after discussion with PDX.
+There are six Matlab function files (MATLAB code) in the folder.
+One sample data file : 'path.mat', and five Matlab functions: 'MainFunction.m', 'CostRate.m', 'sim_anl.m', 'mu_inv.m', 'MapVariables.m', 'RiskFunc.m'.
+Per the discussion with PDX and FORCAM, Current format displays the countdown time To (Order placement) and Tm (Maintenance performance), a vector contains the risk for to the current time and orward, a vector contains the risk corresponding each order in production shcedule.

 #1.
 Data file: Prediction Dataset: Sample_Data (Cur_Date, HI_Curves, Mach_ID); Production Schedule Dataset:P